lacanoid/datalink/docs/primer.md

 Note that successful checks for web datalinks do not mean that the the web page actually exists.
 [HTTP response code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) is stored in the resulting datalink so that one can check further.
-`404 NOT FOUND` errors were successfully inserted in the above example.
+`404 NOT FOUND` errors were successfully inserted in the above example, because HTTP server returned a valid response.

 After values are stored, no further checks are done.